Names of China: People's Republic of China

 In 1949, China adopted its official name, Zhōnghuá Rénmín Gònghéguó (in the older postal romanization, Chunghwa Jenmin Konghokuo), or the "People's Republic of China" in English, which was adapted from the Chinese Communist Party's short-lived Chinese Soviet Republic in 1931.
 While originally, it was proposed at the Preparatory Committee of the New Political Consultative Conference to called the newly established state as the "People's Democratic Republic of China" (中华人民民主共和国), this was later shortened to just the "People's Republic of China".
+The possessive adjective harkens to the socialist doctrine of a people's democracy and was also meant to provide a cleft with the preceding republican regime.

 The name New China has been frequently applied to China by the Chinese Communist Party as a positive political and social term contrasting pre-1949 China (the establishment of the PRC) and the PRC.
 This term is also sometimes used by writers outside of mainland China.

 The PRC was known to many in the West during the Cold War as "Communist China" or "Red China" to distinguish it from the Republic of China which is commonly called "Taiwan", "Nationalist China", or "Free China".
 In some contexts, particularly in economics, trade, and sports, "China" is often used to refer to mainland China to the exclusion of Hong Kong, Macau and Taiwan.